Jappan07/Jappan07.github.io/README.md

-### Feel free to use this template created by me.
-### clone this repository and do the modifications in index.html then run on any web-browser of your choice.
+### Feel free to use this template created by me.<br>clone this repository and do the modifications in index.html then run on any web-browser of your choice.